Bad online review: How should you respond?

 A business owner in Washington, D.C., was so angry about negative notices on Yelp and Angie’s List that he sued the reviewer.
 Reputation experts say having a conversation is the better approach.

-When you've got a big, ugly customer review sitting near the top of your business' Google results, it can be a real thorn in your side.
 Moreover, a Harvard Business School study found that garnering an extra star in a Yelp review average leads to 5 to 9 percent more revenue for a restaurant.
-Perhaps that's why the owner of Deitz Development in Washington, D.C., was so incensed about negative reviews of his business on Yelp and Angie's List—a client said he read more...
+Perhaps that’s why the owner of Deitz Development in Washington, D.C., was so incensed about negative reviews of his business on Yelp and Angie’s List—a client said he stole from her home and billed her improperly—he sued her for $750,000.